 Just getting to Channel Islands National Park is part of the fun—its five islands can only be reached by boat or plane.
-(Island Packers boat trips, departing from Ventura, are an easy way to go, and staff points out dolphins, whales, and other marine life along the way.)
+(Island Packers boat trips, departing from Ventura, are an easy way to go, and staff points out dolphins, whales, and other marine life along the way.
+See how the local company is celebrating its 50th anniversary in 2018.)

 Once you get there, it’s great to join a guided experience.
 A popular—and thrilling—way to explore is by kayak.
 Guided kayak paddles are offered by outfitters such as Santa Barbara Adventure Company, with expert naturalists not only helping you maneuver the ocean in your kayak (all gear is provided; experienced strongly recommended), but also pointing out amazing features, such as hidden coves and caves, and sharing information about seabirds, seals, and other island residents.
 If you’re a scuba diver or enjoy snorkeling, you’ll have a blast seeing bright orange garibaldis and other marine life swimming among the swaying kelp forests surrounding Santa Cruz Island.
 For a belt-notch-worthy adventure, dive deeper to explore the submerged rock reefs and pinnacles off more remote Anacapa Island.
 For kids, join ranger-led tide pool talks or take part in the Junior Ranger program.